 - At least THREE supporting letters of reference are required.
 Referees are automatically contacted via e-mail when you submit their name and contact info on the on-line application form.
 Letters of reference will be part of the official student academic record; they are confidential and applicants/students will not have access to them.
 Please note there are no reference forms and that your referee's email must be an official institutional email address (personal email addresses not accepted).

 - A letter of intent or personal statement to be up-loaded on the online application form.

 - A curriculum vitae to be uploaded on the on-line application form.

 - It is essential that all incoming graduate students have a good command of English.
 Facility in the English language must be demonstrated by all applicants educated outside Canada whose primary language is not English.
 This requirement is a condition of admission and should be met before application.
+If English is not the sole language of instruction at your current university, proof of English proficiency is required as part of your application.
 For more detailed information, please visit the School of Graduate Studies English-Language Proficiency page.

 Applications to the Department of Mathematics must be submitted to the School of Graduate Studies (SGS) using an online application which is housed on a secure server at the University of Toronto.

 The online application allows applicants to manage and submit biographical and educational information as well as a Statement of Intent immediately to the University.
 Applicants can edit an in-progress application and check the status of all documents submitted using a secure password and Userid.